placeholder

 • Consistently apply the required organization practices.

-The opportunities identified as part of the 2022 onsite survey have been internally reviewed by leadership and teams, plans in place to address any follow-up as part of the required progress report to Accreditation Canada.
-Teams across Northern Health are completing audits and checklists, completing local improvements.
+The opportunities identified as part of the 2022 onsite survey have been internally reviewed by leadership and teams, and plans have been put in place to address any follow-up as part of the required progress report to Accreditation Canada.
+Teams across Northern Health complete audits and checklists, in an ongoing process and work together to identify and accomplish local improvements.

-Broader quality improvement activities are underway to make system improvements to suicide prevention, improving information transfer as clients move between facilities and communities, and continued efforts to address health human resources.
+Broader quality improvement activities are underway across the health authority to make system improvements to suicide prevention, to improve information transfer as clients move between facilities and communities, and in continued efforts to appropriately staff and support our sites.

 Northern Health accreditation summaries